Suspect Inversion Center, Ernst Schering Foundation, Berlin. Paul Vanouse and Kerry Sheehan performing (2011). Photo credit: Axel Heise

-There seems to be compelling evidences that we are entering on what is called the “Anthropocene” era, a new geo-historical period in which humans are supposed to have become a major threat to life on earth.
+There seems to be compelling evidence that we are entering what is called the “Anthropocene” era, a new geo-historical period in which humans are supposed to have become a major threat to life on Earth.
 The term has also profound philosophical and socio-cultural implications, as life typically becomes an object of reflection when it is seen to be under threat .

 The meta-implications of such an authoritative figure (like race, gender, culpability) are confronted by means of altering their representation and bringing them into abstract frameworks.
-In his new and ongoing project, Labor, the artist shifts from DNA to bacteria as his medium but he keeps addressing strongly socio-politics influenced topics, as labour exploitation.
+In his new and ongoing project, Labor, the artist shifts from DNA to bacteria as his medium but he keeps addressing strongly socio-politics influenced topics, such as labour exploitation.

-Biotechnology has brought upon us the technicalization of life and with that what is being called, an “epistemological turn”, that is making artists consider the way in which knowledge and objects are presented.
-Paul Vanouse, with his smart and insightful take on techno-scientific issues, is definitely helping re-shape the socio-cultural and philosophical frame for this new era.
+Biotechnology has brought upon us the technicalization of life and with that what is being called, an “epistemological turn”, is making artists consider the way in which knowledge and objects are presented.
+Paul Vanouse, with his smart and insightful take on techno-scientific issues, is definitely helping reshape the socio-cultural and philosophical frame for this new era.

-Your are an artist working in the intersection of art, genetics and techno-science, when and how did the fascination with them come about?
+You are an artist working in the intersection of art, genetics and techno-science, when and how did the fascination with them come about?

-Growing up I watched Tom Baker, as Dr. Who, perhaps that is why I majored in Art in college but also took classes in Biology, Chemistry and Math.
+Growing up I watched Tom Baker, as Dr Who, perhaps that is why I majored in Art in college but also took classes in Biology, Chemistry and Math.
 I’d been working with interactive media since I graduated college in 1990, but many of the strangely perverse iconic biotech projects of the late nineties provoked me.

-I couldn’t resist commenting and critically engaging.
-Endeavors like the “Visible Human project”, in which a death row inmate is cross-sectioned, photographed and immortalized as a digital “Adam”, and the “Vacanti mouse,” a highly misleading image showing a lab mouse sprouting a human ear from its back.
+The “Vacanti mouse,” is a highly misleading image showing a lab mouse sprouting a human ear from its back.
 The existence of such things, as well as of course the Human Genome Project, left me little choice but to critically engage.

 For scientists, I suppose the motivating desire is to understand the natural world, while my motivating desire is to understand the way the sciences make sense of the natural world.
-You see its sort of a question of where one places oneself as an observer.
+You see it’s sort of a question of where one places oneself as an observer.
 So science helps to provoke me, to challenge me and to give me an object and relationship upon which to reflect and obsess.

 Art is helping to open up this dialogue.
 I think the type of challenges that art is providing help to make sense of the world, as the arts have always historically done.